 Seed Conditioning: Harvested materials should be thoroughly dried before beginning the cleaning process.
 An air-screen machine will easily separate seed from other organic debris in the harvested lot.
 Average seed yields at the Corvallis Plant Materials Center are between 60 and 80 pounds per acre using weed fabric.

 Figure 3.
-Western buttercup seeds at the Corvallis Plant Materials Center, 2012.
+Western buttercup seeds at the Corvallis PMC, 2012.

 Cultivars, Improved, and Selected Materials (and area of origin)